dapinedo/R/docs/index.md

 #### Statistician with R
 1. introduction to data in R
-2. exploratory data analysis in R
+2. <a href="https://rpubs.com/odenipinedo/exploratory-data-analysis-in-R" target="_blank" rel="noopener noreferrer">exploratory data analysis in R</a>
 3. modeling with data in the tidyverse
 4. correlation and regression in R
 5. multiple and logistic regression in R